 In partnership with It’s On Us, NO MORE, and Jewish Women International, Stand UP to say “enough” to domestic violence and sexual assault.
 Enough is a declaration that sexual violence is not only a crime, but a societal problem in which all of us have a role to play.
-Take the pledge, use your creativity to make your own PSA, or take your voices all the way to Capitol Hill.
+Take the pledge, use your creativity to make your own PSA, or take your voices all the way to political leaders.

 The Global Minds Initiative, created by Peyton Klein (Shoshana BBG #1613, BBYO Keystone Mountain Region), works to combat issues of cultural intolerance and discrimination through an after-school tutoring program.
 Work together with your chapter to design a mural to showcase a diverse and accepting community as a public work of art.

 What will the State of Israel look like in 2048?
 Imagine it’s 100 years after the establishment of Israel, and you’re creating a poster to celebrate.
-Dive into topics of inclusion, religion, pluralism, and acceptance as you look at winning entries from Israel’s poster competition and have the opportunity to create your own.
+Dive into topics of inclusion, religion, pluralism, politics, culture, and acceptance as you look at winning entries from Israel’s poster competition and have the opportunity to create your own.